 EMTs—come work for a healthcare organization the Star Tribune deemed one of Minnesota’s 175 top workplaces in 2021!

 We’re looking for EMTs to provide high-quality care and transportation to ill and injured patients in the communities we serve—with positions available in Glenwood, Starbuck, and Brooten.
-As part of the Glacial Ridge Ambulance team, you must demonstrate clinical competency and compassion in providing heartfelt care for patients’ physical and emotional needs.
-Sign-on bonus eligible!
+As part of the Glacial Ridge Ambulance team, you must demonstrate clinical competency and compassion in providing heartfelt care for patients’ physical and emotional needs. $2,500 sign-on bonus for full-time!
+Pro-rated bonus for part-time.

 - Perform emergency medical care to and transport ill and injured persons at the level of current certification/licensure and education, adhering to the protocols of the service and applicable federal, state and local laws, regulations, and statutes.